jdholdren/Mindless/README.md

 Mindless is incredibly easy to install, and only requires simple file manipulation.

 1. Download Mindless MVC as a zip
-2. Extract the contents of the "Mindless" folder into the root folder of the directory where you wish to install the framework.
+2. Extract the contents of the "Mindless" folder (The one that contains "index.php" and "app") into the root folder of the directory where you wish to install the framework.

 ## Configuration